 - Meet with the IEP team in September or October (email over the summer or the first week of school to set a date).
 Ask how they plan to collect data on your child’s IEP goals.
-Ask them to show you a blank data collection sheet (or the data collection from the first weeks of school).
-Make sure you understand how the data is being collected.
-If you can’t understand how measuring progress going to work, it’s not you-- its them!
+Ask them to show you a blank data collection sheet (or the "baseline" data collection from the first weeks of school).
+If you don’t understand how measuring progress is going to work, it’s not you-- its them!
 Similarly, ask about the W's of your child's services-- where, when, who (teacher, other kids), and why.

 - Make sure every member of your child’s IEP team has read the IEP, and if necessary, any relevant evaluations.
-You’d be surprised how many teachers never read the IEP.
+Ask teachers if they need a copy.